Sydney-Informatics-Hub/selectio/README.md

 ## Simulation and Testing

-The selectio package also provides the option to generate simulated data (see `selectio.simdata`) as well as multiple test functions (see `selectio.tests`), e.g.
+The selectio package provides the option to generate simulated data (see `selectio.simdata`) and includes multiple test functions (see `selectio.tests`), e.g.

 ```python
 from selectio import tests